RomainLefeuvre/DatasetBuilder/README.md

 ## Prerequisites
 * Java 11
 * (Maven : we use maven wrapper such that it's not mandatory to have mave install in you machine, facilating reproducibility)
+* launch ./install.sh script to install custom the swh-graph fork we use

 ### Build Prerequisites
 * Ant >= 1.10.12
 * Linux